The race to determine shipping cost is the next big strategy in eCommerce. In fact, it’s already started, and continues to get more competitive.

 It’s important to know who your customers are, where they live, and how much they like to spend.
 Retailers learn this information from conducting customer market research.
 These variables come together to determine product pricing and shipping costs, among many other things.

 Competitive pricing is great for products that are hard to differentiate from competitors.
 These prices are based on an established market price for a product or service.
 The key player in the market often sets the price that smaller companies inevitably follow.
 It’s like a game of follow the leader.

 Be careful with this method.
 The “plus” refers to the figure that must cover all overhead and generate percentage of profit required.
 This creates a profit margin.

-Pricing products too low can be perceived as cheap by consumers.
+Consumers can perceived low-priced products as cheap.
 Underpricing also runs the risk of lowering products so low that businesses can no longer cover their costs.
-Despite a bad economy, do not underprice products too low.
+Do not underprice products too low.
 Or worse yet, find out you undercharge after the shipments go out.

 Alternatively, overpricing products can also turn customers away.
 Yes, you have costs to cover, but customers are always looking at competitor prices.
 Find the sweet spot in-between.